PartlySaneStudios/partly-sane-skies/pages/features/list.md

 ### Fun Fact on Main Menu

-Displays the daily fun fact on the PSS custom main menu.
+Displays a daily fun fact on the PSS custom main menu.

 ### Skill Upgrade Recommendation